 Step #3: Get your California Auto Dealer Bond

-Part of the licensing requirements for California auto dealers is that they be bonded through a surety bond agency.
+Part of the licensing requirements for California auto dealers is that they are bonded through a surety bond agency.
 Surety bonds are an important part of the licensing process for many types of businesses.
 Their main purpose is to provide a guarantee that auto dealers will act according to industry standards and state regulations.